KauzClay/docs-tap/supply-chain/reference/workload-cli/tanzu_workload_create.hbs.md

 ## Synopsis

-Create a workload of specific kind on the cluster from the file
+Create a workload of a specific kind on the cluster from the file.

 ```console
 tanzu workload create [NAME] [flags]